Console02/FraudSentry/README.md

 # Fraudsentry

-This is a Fraud Detection Software that helps individuals, businesses and organizations identify and prevent fraudulent activities.
-It uses advanced machine learning algorithms to analyze transactions and detect patterns that may indicate fraudulent activity and reports it to the appropriate unit (authorities).
+This is a fraud detection software that analyzes, identifies, prevents, and reports fraudulent anomalies (activities).

 ## Getting Started
 - [1: Sign up for a FraudSentry account by visiting fraudsentry.com)